Team members can join and comment for free

 Assign personas to epics and visualize user journeys

-Two way sync makes it an easy choice no matter what engineering or development team prefers.
+Two way sync makes it an easy choice no matter which tool the engineering or development team prefers.

 Agile Engeneering & Customer Innovation

-Integrate the user story map to JIRA project with just a few clicks
+Pull your JIRA projects into StoriesOnBoard or push your story map into JIRA with just a few clicks

-The levels on the story map will be synchronized to epics and user stories
+Levels on the story map will be synchronized to epics and user steps - depending on your settings

-It's super easy to insert new stories in the middle of the backlog
+Got a new idea?
+Insert new stories in the middle of the backlog without worrying about messing it up

 Drag tasks between epics or releases with one movement